Tyrosinase Inhibitors To Lighten Skin

 How To Lighten Skin Fast?

 There are many ways to improve the results of skincare products with tyrosinase inhibitors.
 You must use the skin lightening products consistently and with a customized skin care routine designed for your Baumann Skin Type®.
-It is critical that you use the correct skincare products and in the correct skincare routine order because every product in the skincare routine- including the moisturizer- will affect how well the tyrosinase inhibitor works.
-You will not be able to lighten skin in a week because it will take at least 30 days as described above.
+It is critical that you use the correct skin care products and in the correct skincare routine order because every product in the skincare routine- including the moisturizer- will affect how well the tyrosinase inhibitor works.
+You will not be able to lighten your skin in a week because it will take at least 30 days as described above.

 Here are other tips to help lighten skin faster:

-- Use a low ph Cleanser that is right for your Baumann Skin Type® to speed exfoliation.
-The best cleansers for melasma are discussed here.
+- Use a low pH cleanser that is right for your Baumann Skin Type® to speed exfoliation - the best cleansers for melasma are discussed here

-- Avoid sun completely.
+- Avoid sun completely